urjaman/babi/README.md

 Usage: kilo `<filename>`

 Keys:
+    CTRL-X: Quit (asks to save)

-    CTRL-S: Save
+    CTRL-S: Save (also CTRL-O)
     CTRL-Q: Quit
-    CTRL-F: Find string in file (ESC to exit search, arrows to navigate)
+    CTRL-F: Find string in file (ESC to exit search, arrows to navigate) (also CTRL-W)
+    CTRL-K: Cut line(s) to cutbuffer
+    CTRL-U: Uncut
+    CTRL-E: Erase line

 Kilo does not depend on any library (not even curses).
 It uses fairly standard VT100 (and similar terminals) escape sequences.
-The project is in alpha stage and was written in just a few hours taking code from my other two projects, load81 and linenoise.

-People are encouraged to use it as a starting point to write other editors or command line interfaces that are more advanced than the usual REPL style CLI.

-Kilo was written by Salvatore Sanfilippo aka antirez and is released under the BSD 2 clause license.
+Kilo was originally written by Salvatore Sanfilippo aka antirez and is released under the BSD 2 clause license.
+This fork was heavily modified by Urja Rannikko.

-## kilo/BusyBox
+## This forked kilo

-My point is to make kilo into a very small nano-like editor for BusyBox, don't know if I'll get there though
+My point is to make kilo into a very small nano-like editor, for small embedded device usage (maybe get it embedded into busybox at some point?)

 DONE:
 - (atleast slightly) optimized drawing and memory operations